Contact:

 Special situations: water-bearing cracks, heritage structures, and tunnel excavation

 Under active water pressure, fast-reacting, water-tolerant resins or gels with stepwise pressure increase are advantageous.
 In heritage-listed components, reversibility and material compatibility take priority; mineral systems with fine grain are preferred.
 In tunnel excavation, pre-injection reduces water ingress and stabilizes the ground before blocks are released by hydraulic splitter and repositioned with shears.
 In natural stone extraction, targeted cavity filling can secure loose zones to enable subsequent low-stress separation.
+At low temperatures, manage viscosity and reaction times via conditioning; in overhead work, ensure backflow control and capture of any rebound or washout.

 Failure patterns and remedies in injection drilling